cnlohr/esp82xx/README.md

     make gitproject GIT_ORIGIN=https://github.com/YOUR_USER/YOUR_NEW_REPO.git

-After the above commands, the basic file structure should be in place.
+After the above commands, provided you have [specified the SDK](#specify-sdk), the basic file structure should be in place.
 Most files will be symbolic links against files in `./esp82xx/`.
 **Do not** edit these files or anything in `./esp82xx/`.
 You should rather copy the files to the top-level directories and edit the copies where necessary.
 I.e. if you want add a line of CSS that changes the font in the WebUI, copy `./esp82xx/web/page/intex.html` to `./web/page/` overwriting the symbolic link.